 Community more important than ownership

-Further drivers for the advancing co-consump- tion are so-called post-materialist values: Ownership and property are the least important for Germans compared to other values such as "community", "creativity" and "variety".
+Further drivers for the advancing KoKonsum are so-called post-materialistic values: Ownership and ownership are least important for the Germans in comparison to other values such as “community”, “creativity” and “variety”.

 Surprisingly: One in four Germans is already an active consumer - the Airbnb study identifies one of the four consumer types based on values, trust and income.
 These show that alternative forms of ownership are already widespread across all age and income levels.